- Future Students

 Become an Accountant

-The Accounting provides students with the foundational accounting concepts combined with skills in communication, computer software application, financial and statistical techniques.
+The Accounting Program provides students with the foundational accounting concepts combined with skills in communication, computer software application, financial and statistical techniques.
 The program also provides foundational knowledge in a broad base of accounting disciplines: principles of accounting, intermediate accounting, tax accounting, cost accounting, auditing and managerial accounting.

 Additionally, classes in statistical methods in business, finance, business law, and communications, as well as Microsoft Office software applications provide hands-on and collaborative applications, which foster teamwork, problem analysis, and skill building.